SrisailamKakurala/HUBSPOT_Assessment/README.md

 - **Secure Credential Storage**: Uses Redis with TTL for ephemeral token storage
 - **Clean, Scalable Architecture**: Separation of concerns, type hints, docstrings, and error handling
 - **Frontend-Backend Demo**: End-to-end OAuth flow with popup, token exchange, and data fetch
-- **Production-Ready Dockerization**: Dockerfile and docker-compose for local or cloud deployment

 ---